-Title of work requirement: Support material
+Title of work requirement Support material Mode or format: one extended response

 Description: This is a continuation of the collection of material started in module 1.
 The support material is a collection of material and includes the visual diary or journal.
 This is a complementary element of the learner's involvement in visual art during the course.
 It is a personalised system of idea generation and development, experiments and references to the history, theory and research studies, and can include but is not limited to: